 Age UK Berkshire Befriending

 Age UK Berkshire provide a free befriending service in Reading, Bracknell and West Berkshire.
-A team of volunteers visit clients in their own homes or speak to them over the telephone.
+A team of dedicated and caring volunteers visit clients in their own homes or speak to them over the telephone.
 This friendly conversation gives engagement and companionship, breaking the cycle of loneliness.